 The person of Christ, His preeminence, the gift of His life given to us

 We get principles for life and godliness from the Bible and we want to give counsel that is a blend of both truth and grace.

-The real counsellor is God who meets us through his Spirit.
-We want to be careful to give heed to his guidance and not simply let our experience dominate the direction for our counsel.
+The real counsellor is God, who meets us through his Spirit.
+We want to be careful to give heed to his guidance and not simply let our experience dominate the direction of our counsel.

 Humility and dependence on God are shown most clearly through prayer.
 We want to practice and model both humility and dependence throughout the counselling process.